How do you take the hassle out of fitting LEV airflow indicators?

 - fit the correct gauge to the correct point.

 … which is complex, repetitive, time-consuming and TEDIOUS.

 What can you do to make this easier and quicker?

-At Monitair, we believe that the best way to show LEV users that their environment is safe to work in, is to use an airflow indicator, or LEV monitor, which has been specifically designed for and manufactured for LEV systems.
+At Monitair, we believe that the best way to show LEV users that their environment is safe to work in, is to use an airflow indicator, or LEV monitor, which has been specifically designed and manufactured for LEV systems.
 It should be quick and easy to set up as the LEV is being installed and commissioned, or just as easily retro-fitted to existing installations.

 The result is the Chevron, a user-friendly, highly visible, microprocessor-controlled electronic airflow indicator, which instantly shows if the industrial ventilation is working as it should.

 Our aim has been to make the Chevron

 - Easier to AFFORD